jorgemaia/azure-iot-sdk-c/doc/ubuntu_telemetry_walkthrough.md

 1. If you have not already, follow the instructions [here](link!) to set up your IoT Hub enviornment on Azure.

 2. Create a IoT Hub device and copy it's device connection string to be used later.
-Instructions on this can be found [here](link!).
+Instructions on this can also be found in the link in step 1.

 3. Make sure you have **CMake**, **g++**, and **gcc** installed on your development machine

     ```Shell